Generic framework for non-perturbative QCD in light hadrons: Theory of instanton liquid ensemble

-with the quark zero mode non-local form factor $\mathcal{F}(k)$ defined in \eqref{ZMform} and $J_n$ Bessel functions of the first kind.
-The relative distance is typically $R=z_1-z_2\sim\rho<2\rho$.
-The hopping between the pseudoparticles with the same duality are strongly suppressed by the quark current mass $m$ and only in a few opperators it has contribution \cite{Liu:2024rdm}.
 The $IA$ configurations do not contribute to chiral symmetry breaking due to their chiral preserving nature but their existence are crucial to the helicity preserving bound states such as vector mesons and chirality preserving process.

-The molecular vertices can be obtained by forming the internal quark loops inside the pseudoparticle pair as illustrated in Fig.~\ref{mol_3}, \ref{mol_5} and \ref{mol_6}.
-For each flavor passing through a close pair of instanton and anti-instanton as shown in Fig.~\ref{mol_3}, it generates
+The molecular vertices can be obtained by forming the internal quark loops inside the pseudoparticle pair as illustrated in Fig.~\ref{mol_5} and \ref{mol_6}.
+For each flavor passing through a close pair of instanton and anti-instanton as shown in Fig.~\ref{mol_5}, it generates